GrimLink/build-tools/README.md

-# Task runners en Bundlers
+# Dev Build tools

-This repo contains sample setups for each Task runner en Bundler.
+This repo contains sample setups for each Task runner en Bundlers.

 While the setup focuses an generic setup.
 It does have some opinionated things I feel are the best way to go.